-This series is arranged by the tree farm number and is roughly chronological.
+This series is arranged by the tree farm number.
 The large maps have been stored separately from the textual material.
 Smaller maps are intermingled with the textual records.

 The files contain draft and final management plans, revisions to existing management plans, correspondence between the ministry and licence holders, as well as correspondence with ministry staff, and maps and map overlays.

 The Port Alberni office of the Ministry of Forests was responsible for the management of these records.
 The records have been classified as 19710-30 in the Forestry Operational Classification System (ORCS).